 Yellow Trout Lily (Erythronium americanum)

 I usually find yellow trout lilies in dry, deciduous woodlands—places where sugar maple and American beech hold the canopy.
 The soil there is rich with leaf litter, the kind that stays damp even after a warm wind moves through.
 Trout lilies seem to like that combination of moisture and filtered light.
 They’re spring ephemerals, after all.
 They do their work early, before the trees leaf out and the shade deepens.
+When I see that first nodding yellow flower, I know the woods are waking up.
+The long winter is loosening its grip.
+And spring is beginning again.

 Simple Source — Title List (no bullets, no links)